Altinity/altinityknowledgebase/content/en/altinity-kb-queries-and-syntax/ttl/modify-ttl.md

 1. `ALTER TABLE tbl MODIFY (ADD) TTL ...`

-Update table metadata: schema .sql & metadata in ZK It's usually cheap and fast command.
+Update table metadata: schema .sql & metadata in ZK.
+It's usually cheap and fast command.
 And any new INSERT after schema change will calculate TTL according to new rule.